 It’s important to learn to recognize weather signs.
 Tornado weather is usually hot, humid and oppressive, with southerly winds.
 An hour or two before the storm, the clouds may have a greenish-black color, and may seem to bulge down instead of up.
 Rapidly moving lower clouds may be shot with lace-like lightning.

-The funnel of a tornado looks like a spinning, twisting rope at its bottom, and fans out into a rotating funnel-shaped cloud extending down from the base of a thundercloud.
+The tornado is rotating funnel-shaped cloud extending down from the base of a thundercloud.
 It is usually gray or black.
+In North Carolina, tornados are often not visable and may be obscured by the storm.
 A nearby tornado usually sounds like the roar of a jet plane or a freight train.

 Tornadoes usually move from southwest to northeast.
 They may form in a series of two or more, with a large primary tornado and one or more secondary or lesser storms.
 Heavy rain and hail may add to the damage of the tornado itself.